The George Cross and medals awarded to one of our clients.

-As you can see, the medals are in a sorry state.
+As you can see, the medals were in a sorry state.
 We repaired all the damaged clasps, removed the rather thick un-necessary varnish, remounted the medals in the correct order, and even added in a NZDSM replica and Pingat Jasa medal to complete his entitlement.
 The set is now a fitting tribute to someone who served for New Zealand in the Korean, Malaysian and Vietnam conflicts.

 A cautionary tale....

 We were contacted by a WW2 and Japan Occupation veteran who advised that a firm recommended to him by his local RSA had just mounted his medals and he was concerned with the end result.

 The firm was apparently one dealing in trophies but they advertised they did medal mounting as well.

 We had him send the medals to us for an opinion.
 As you can see above, the medals were not even in length, a long unsuitable pin had been used and poor quality ribbon also used - essentially this veteran had paid $100 to have his medals mounted in a manner that looked like he had done them himself - by a firm advertising their service.

 We remounted his medals fully for free but the lesson is, medal mounting is a skilled service, you don't get the man who refills your car at the gas station to do your tax returns, so don't get anyone other than a professional medal mounter to mount your medals.
 We have agencies throughout NZ as well as advertisements in the RSA Review and RSA clubs throughout NZ.